wavefrontHQ/observability-for-kubernetes/docs/troubleshooting.md

 kubectl logs daemonset/wavefront-node-collector -n observability-system
 ```

-### Logging is not running or unhealthy
+### Logging is Not Running or Unhealthy

 Check the logs for errors
 ```
 kubectl logs daemonset/wavefront-logging -n observability-system
 ```

-## Missing or incomplete data flowing into Operations for Applications
+## Missing or Incomplete Data Flowing Into Operations for Applications

 If you are experiencing gaps in data, where expected metrics or metric tags are not showing, please review the following steps.

 **Note:** For out of the box Kubernetes Control Plane dashboard, certain managed Kubernetes environments do not support collecting metrics of all control plane elements.
 For detailed information, please refer to our [supported metrics page](https://github.com/wavefrontHQ/observability-for-kubernetes/blob/main/docs/metrics.md#control-plane-metrics).

-### Are all components Healthy?
+### Are All Components Healthy?
-Check Observability for Kubernetes Operator status locally to determine if all components are healthy by using the below command,
+Check the Observability for Kubernetes Operator status locally to determine if all components are healthy by using the below command:
 ```
 kubectl get wavefront -n observability-system
 ```